majick/entry/README.md

 ## Compatibility

+Entry was originally written as a replacement for [Rentry](https://rentry.co).
 Entry supports all Rentry features with (almost) 1:1 compatibility.
 There are a few differences:

 | Rentry                                                                                                                       | Entry                                                                                                                                                                                                               |
 | ---------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | When deleting pastes, Rentry uses `POST /api/edit` with `{ delete: "delete" }`                                               | Entry uses `POST /api/delete`                                                                                                                                                                                       |
 | Rentry supports exporting pastes as a pdf, image, or Markdown file                                                           | Entry only supports a `GET /api/get` endpoint, which returns the saved record for the paste without the `EditPassword` hash.
 Any paste can be viewed raw just by clicking the "Edit" button when viewing the paste. |
 | Rentry uses [Python-Markdown](https://github.com/Python-Markdown/markdown) for Markdown rendering, and renders on the server | Entry uses [Marked](https://marked.js.org/) (with some changes after) and renders an initial render on the server, and then finishes on the client.
 Entry only renders fully on client for editing previews         |

+Entry supports extra features that Rentry does not support.
+They are detailed below.

 ## Features